Toyota Supra: 1988

 Changes for the 1988 model year were nominal with the exception of the discontinuation of two-toned brown exterior paint.
 The spoiler-mounted brake light changed from a square to a trapezoid shape.
 Seat pattern was changed from squares to lines, and "foil" on climate control and switch gear changed from light to dark gray.
 Japanese buyers could select from six different trim packages starting with the top level 3.0 GT Turbo Limited with the 7M-GTEU engine, followed by the 3.0 GT Turbo, GT Twin Turbo with the 1G-GTEU DOHC 2.0 L engine, the GT with the 2.0 L DOHC 1G-GEU engine, the G with the 1G-EU engine and the S with the 1G-EU engine as the base model.

-All Japanese models came with either a 5-speed manual transmission or the 4-speed automatic transmission with ECT-s except the G and the S on which the ECT-s wasn't available.
+The Japanese-market Supra came with either a 5-speed manual transmission or the 4-speed automatic transmission with ECT-s except the G and the S on which the ECT-s wasn't available.
 In Japan, the 3.0 GT Turbo Limited, the 3.0 GT Turbo and the GT Twin Turbo were installed standard with a digital instrument panel, the 3.0 L models came with an AM/FM Cassette stereo with an integrated CD player and cruise control.
 Climate control was also standard on all turbocharged models, and leather interior was only available on the GT Turbo Limited.

 1989

 Changes for the 1989 model year include modifications to the wastegate actuator, feed location and engine management increased power output by 1.5 kW on the turbo model.
 The engine mount and brace were also revised in late 1989.
 The changes made to the cross member and mounts made to accommodate the (1JZ engine) for Japanese models.

 The protective body molding was also changed by taking away the steel reinforcement.
 This made the molding lighter and prevented the rusting problem found on the previous year models.
 The "white package" was introduced as well, featuring white body molding and white "saw blade" wheels.
 Interior choices were limited to blue and burgundy only.
 Other than pure cosmetics changes, there was nothing different from other models.

 All models received rear 3-point seat belts to replace the previous years' two-point lap belts.
 New tail lights, front bumper with integrated lower grille (as opposed to the previous years' detachable grille), side mirrors, turn signals, upper grilles, foglights, steering wheel, door panels, climate control, window switches and bezels, and stereo are added.
 Addition of coat hooks on B-pillar and removal of rear seat pockets round out interior changes.
 Turbo models received three piece spoiler with an integrated LED brake light.
 1989 also marked the end of headlight washers in the US and SuperMonitor; an advanced system offered by Toyota able to calculate miles able to be traveled on current tank, ability to check vehicle codes from inside the cabin, among other features.